DevDyna/MekaJadeUpgrades/README.md

 # MekaJadeUpgrades
-Mekanism addon to add custom tooltips on Jade
+Mekanism addon to add extra tooltips on Jade to show installed upgrades